prajeshElEvEn/boutpc/README.md

 # boutPC

-A simple lightweight npm packsge that displays basic infromation bout your computer.
+A simple lightweight npm package that displays basic infromation bout your computer.

 ## Installation